ideanotionadmin/ideapress/README.md

 <h4>5.1.2 Module – WordPressModule (Self-hosted)</h4>

 The WordpressModule works with any self-hosted WordPress website.
-The WordPress website must have already install the <a href="http://wordpress.org/extend/plugins/json-api/installation/">JSON API plugin</a> in order for MetroPress to interact with.
+The WordPress website must have already install the <a href="http://wordpress.org/extend/plugins/json-api/installation/">JSON API plugin</a> in order for IdeaPress to interact with.
 An instance of this module can display the following:
 Most Recent Posts, Pages, Posts by a category, or bookmarked posts.
 The module can be initialized to handle Search and Live Tile as well.